How to Run a School Reading Challenge

 Data Dashboards for Teachers and Staff

-Educators can easily access all the reading data needed to track and publicize students, classes, and grades’ progress during reading challenge contests.
+Educators can easily access all the reading data needed to track and publicize students', classes, and grades’ progress during reading challenge contests.
 Your Beanstack admin dashboard gives you a glance at reading activity and rankings for the current week.
 You can view customizable leaderboards, insights, and reports to check out specific statistics or dates and get a longitudinal view of reading progress at the school.
+No more paper logs!

 Community Reading Goals